dilmaheu/dilmahtea.me/docs/guides/responsive-styling.md

 }
 ```

-It's a good example of a fluid that works well across all the devices and screen sizes without writing media queries to adjust it.
+It's a good example of a fluid styling that works well across all devices and screen sizes without writing media queries to adjust it.
 The height of the `hero-icon` is calculated using a combination of the `vw` & `px` units.
 And so that the value doesn't produce weird results in small & large screen sizes, we have set a minimum and maximum value.

 The above style can be simplified using the modern CSS `clamp()` function.